DanielGorsia/Recipes-Website/README.md

 The project includes 3 parts-

 First part- API:
-the API was written in yaml, ans will guide the folowing parts.
+the API was written in yaml, ans will guide the following parts.

 Second part- Server side:
 The server was developed in Node.js environment and Express.js framework.